Investing in Families

 Every issue in this guide connects to taxes.
 We need tax revenue to make the public investments necessary to support children reaching their full potential.
 A good tax plan is balanced and doesn’t rely too much on any one type of tax.
 A good tax system is also transparent.
 It should also be adequate, meaning that we have enough to fund the public investments that we all care about.
 And finally, it should be based on a family’s ability to pay.
 The state budget is a moral document.
 If we truly care about the needs of our children and families, we need a budget that funds the programs they depend on.

 A Tax System That Works for All

-Arkansas has a regressive tax system, which means low-income people are paying a higher percentage of their income in taxes, when all taxes (including income, property and sales) are considered.
+Arkansas has a regressive tax system.
 Low-income Arkansans have long paid more as a share of their income in state and local taxes compared to the wealthy.
 Tax cuts to corporations and top earners have made this worse in recent years.
-A weak state budget threatens the well-being of kids who depend on things like an adequately funded state foster care system, summer reading programs, pre-K, and a strong public education system.
+A weak state budget threatens the well-being of kids who depend on things like an adequately funded state foster care system, summer reading programs, health care for children and families, pre-K, and a strong public education system.